Classic Games Resurrected: "The Ultimate Doom"

 I remember going to a friend’s house and playing the full version and running around ‘The Shores of Hell’, the second episode, and being truly terrified, even standing on top of a structure in-game, and lifting my legs up in real life to avoid being attacked.

-The Doom Movie was released in 2005 and starred Dwayne Johnson (he no longer refers to himself in third person as The Rock).
+- The Doom movie was released in 2005 and starred Dwayne Johnson.

 You play as an unnamed marine who is sent to Mars after disobeying a superior officer’s orders and assaulting him.
 He works for the UAC (Union Aerospace Corporation) on Mars that is fooling around with experimental technology including teleportation.